Consensys/quorum-kubernetes/helm/quorum-besu/ibft2/besu/README.md

+# Example setup using local permissioning

 ## Flow of the process:
 - Create private/public keys for the bootnodes & update the secrets/bootnode-keys-secret.yaml with the bootnode private keys
 - Update the values.yaml file with specific data for the genesis file, number of nodes etc
+- Update the local permissions file: templates/besu-node-permissions-configmap.yml (becuase this is a permissioned setup you must add enode details for every node here)
 - Run helm
   - Creates a secrets resource for the validator private keys
   - Creates a configmap with the validator public keys & genesis file.json